How much does college cost?

 solely on costs.
 Think about your career goals and educational

-Financial aid is available to offset the costs for many
+needs too.
+Financial aid is available to offset the costs

-students and families.
-You can view Colorado college financial aid
+for many students and families.
+You can view Colorado college financial aid websites by

 Financial Aid Award Estimator